Front Sight Firearms Training Institute: History

+Bankruptcy

-On January 22, 2022, Front Sight notified its members via email of restructuring.
-The restructuring includes substantive changes in value and new charges to members who purchased their memberships under previous terms of purchase.
-The changes include but are not limited to:
+On January 22, 2022, Front Sight notified its members via email of restructuring, which was received critically by most members.
+The restructuring included substantive changes in value and new charges to members who purchased their memberships under previous terms of purchase.
+The changes included but were not limited to:

 On May 24, 2022, Front Sight Firearms Training Institute filed for bankruptcy.

-On Dec 5, 2022, it was announced that Front Sight had been acquired by PrarieFire Nevada, who is immediately taking over all operations.
-PrarieFire will continue "to deliver to everyone passionate about shooting sports the very best training, experiences, and competitions, typically only available to military and law enforcement heroes", with future plans "to make the beautiful Pahrump Valley a destination for those interested in an adventure-seeking outdoor lifestyle."
-The founder of Front Sight, Ignatius Piazza, is not involved in any way with PrarieFire, as clarified in a FAQ emailed to members on Dec 7.
+On Dec 5, 2022, it was announced that Front Sight had been acquired by PrairieFire Nevada, who is immediately taking over all operations.
+PrairieFire will continue "to deliver to everyone passionate about shooting sports the very best training, experiences, and competitions, typically only available to military and law enforcement heroes", with future plans "to make the beautiful Pahrump Valley a destination for those interested in an adventure-seeking outdoor lifestyle."
+The founder of Front Sight, Ignatius Piazza, is not involved in any way with PrairieFire, as clarified in a FAQ emailed to members on Dec 7, despite being paid $700,000 yearly for the next 10 years.

-Other services

-Firearms training manuals were printed by Front Sight.